Looking for a Contractor?

 How to Repair Post-Tension Slabs

-While consulting on this job with Foundation Repair of Western Colorado, we used ground penetrating radar to locate the post-tension cables before doing any drilling.
+While consulting on this job with Foundation Repair of Western Colorado, we used ground penetrating radar to locate the cables before doing any post tension slab drilling.
 The crew then marked the “no-drill” areas and was able to safely drill through the slab for polyurethane injection.
 In addition to locating the post-tension cables, we used the GPR system to locate rebar within the slab and check for underground utility lines.

 Ground Penetrating Radar uses radar pulses to image the subsurface.
 It is a non-intrusive method of surveying the sub-surface to locate underground utilities such as electrical conduit, plumbing, duct work, cables or masonry.
 GPR can also often identify the location of voids under the slab, providing helpful information in the injection process.